xboudsady/mad-min/readme.md

 * Added Counter to Cards, and preloader function to hide section
 * Using ChartJS to provide information on Dialy Visitors
 * Latest users comments with approve or deny, with toast message to show actions.
+* Show recent posts as a table
+* Quick Todo Form

 ### Posts